rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AK: There's no magic bullet here.
 There's 9 members on the Supreme Court, e.g. This goes to Myles' point about having a robust setup to start with so you don't have to have the process discussion at the same time you have a severe issue.
 Ran into this at Chromium.
 How do you deal with something that's happening right now? …a bad situation to get yourself into.

-MPT: There's almost no way to pre-select the code of conduct committee.
+MPT: There's almost no way to pre-select the Code of Conduct committee.
 I have many personal friends with people like Brian or ??? and because of that I couldn't participate on a committee in that situation.

 MS: But recusal, if you had a committee of four, that's easier than trying to form a committee when the violation is reported.

-AWB: I don't know what the Ecma executive committee and the GA is likely to say, but I suspect that at the point where you talk about enforcement where they may step up and say "that's not our job".
+AWB: I don't know what the Ecma executive committee and the GA is likely to say, but I suspect that at the point where you talk about enforcement, they may step up and say "that's not our job".

 WH: Istvan said, we can do some things, but the process would have to be approved by them [Ecma].
 We can't have a separate patent policy from other TCs.
 The process is something we need to coordinate with them.